pcelicourt/agufm2025/README.md

-# agufm2025
-# Template for Geoinformatics workshop at AGU Fall Meeting 2025
+# Tutorial for the American Geophysical Union Fall Meeting 2025

-# Run the following commands to create a Django WebGIS Application in your terminal
+# Following the setup of the agufm25 template in CodeSpaces, run the following commands to create a Django WebGIS Application in your terminal

 # CodeSpaces Terminal
 $ source .venv/bin/activate